n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_2.png)

-Click on the `OFF` button to open the Email import settings
+Click on the `OFF` button to open the Email import settings.

-The boxes for E-Mail and Password as well as the API Key might get automatically filled with your login information for DOC² depending on your browser settings.
+The boxes for E-Mail and Password as well as the API Key might get automatically filled in with your login information for DOC² depending on your browser settings.
 Please empty the fields before continuing to enter the needed information for the E-Mail Import.

 What you need to do is enter the protocol (IMAP or POP3), the encryption (SSL or TSL), server-name, port, a username e.g. "incoming invoices" as well as email address and password from which the documents should going to be imported from.